sanij0579/DSA_leetcode/README.md

 ## 📚 Overview

 The goal of this repo is to practice and master problem-solving skills by tackling a wide range of algorithmic challenges.
-Each solution is implemented primarily in **[your language, e.g., Python, C++, JavaScript]** with clear explanations and comments.
+Each solution is implemented primarily in **Python** with clear explanations and comments.

 ---